pharmpy/pharmpy/docs/amd_drug_metabolite.rst

 Strategy components
 ~~~~~~~~~~~~~~~~~~~

-For a description about the different model building strategies in AMD, see :ref:Strategy<strategy_amd>.
+For a description about the different model building strategies in AMD, see :ref:`Strategy<strategy_amd>`.
 This section will cover the aspects that are specific to drug metabolite models.

 Structural